zipengliang21/Pokedex/README.md

 ### Unit 1 - HTML, CSS, JS && Unit 2 - React

 We use React and Typescript to complete the frontend.
+So we can make seperate component like the search bar through React.
+Also, TSX is used with a large amount of HTML code in our project.
+We also apply Hook in Pokemon Website, which enriches the website and gives better user experience.
+Axios is used in our project.
+HTTP requests can be sent through axios.

 ### Unit 3 - Node & Express

 Node.js and TypeScript are used to complete the back end.
+Express.js is applied as our RESTful framework.
+Some endpoints are used in back end for CRUD operations, which the front end can access through HTTP requests.

 ### Unit 4 - MongoDB

 The data of our project is stored in database MongoDB.
 It is document-based and more flexible.
+Schemas are made for our users, categories and comments.
+These schemas have several properties as well as restrictions.

 ### Unit 5 - Release Engineering
+CI/CD pipelines are set up with Google action.The code could step into production when CI/CD passes.
+Also, we depoly our project into Heroku, which can be connected to our GitHub Repos.
+We could get the user's perspective with the help of Heroku.

 ## Steps in the future
 - Third-Party Login